mathwizard1232/django-book/README.md

 * No index page
 * Lookup of author should give more information on confirmation
 * Lookup of book should give more information on confirmation
+* Change author confirmation page when there's no alternate to not just have empty alternate box

 ## Wishlist

 * Add a mode for switching between "slow" ("this book has now been entered" with options), or "repeat author" (input set of one author) or "repeat entry" (input series of books) ; this saves a click at the end of entry for on-going sets (currently hardcoded to fast after duplicate titles)
 * Remote backup and restore capabilities
+* Custom entry for books not found
+* Search by title for collections with many authors (e.g. sci fi short story compilations)
+* Search by title for author to fallback to search by title when book not found by author?